aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 Medium

-## Roll out page editor UX to all of Wagtail
+## Apply new page editor UX to all of Wagtail

 ### Summary

-We are currently redesigning Wagtail’s page editor UI.
-This part of Wagtail is what users see the most, and where the most complex features are.
-We now want to roll out similar changes to all other parts of Wagtail.
+This project idea is a follow-up to Wagtail’s [Page editor 2022](https://github.com/wagtail/wagtail/discussions/7739) project, as part of which we are modernizing Wagtail’s page editor.
+This redesign focuses on the page editor, incorporating long-awaited UX improvements, accessibility fixes, and new features.
+We now want to roll out similar improvements to other parts of Wagtail.

 ### Expected outcomes

 Consistent UX throughout the whole of Wagtail, using our modern visual language, powered by a design system.
+Long-standing accessibility issues are fixed, and Wagtail is well on its way to [WCAG 2.1 AA](https://github.com/wagtail/wagtail/projects/5) conformance.

 ### Implementation

 1. Review the page editor redesign.
-2. Plan for application of the new UX & particular UI components to other parts of Wagtail
+2. Plan for application of the new UX & particular UI components to other parts of Wagtail.
+3. Liaise with our [UI](https://github.com/wagtail/wagtail/wiki/UI-team) and [accessibility](https://github.com/wagtail/wagtail/wiki/Accessibility-team) teams.
-3. Update our UI build and testing tools to sustain this work
+4. Update our UI build and testing tools to sustain this work.
-4. Roll out UI improvements either component-by-component, or view-by-view
+5. Roll out UI improvements either component-by-component, or view-by-view.

 ### Skills